sbelyea/sbelyea.github.io/_posts/2013-12-08-working-with-wraith.md

 comments: true
 ---

 Building a responsive website requires testing at multiple resolutions to make sure your site doesn't break.
-The fine developers at BBC News have created [Wraith][1], a ruby application that allows you to quickly snap images of your website at any resolution(s) you may desire.
+The fine developers at BBC News have created [Wraith][1], a Ruby application that allows you to quickly snap images of your website at any resolution(s) you may desire.
 Unfortunately, the read-me on the repository doesn't provide _all_ the information that you may need to get Wraith running properly for your site.

 That's where this post comes in.
 I'll cover some of the additional functions that aren't clearly documented on the [repository page][1].
 Specifically: